Dear Sue

 The engine of learning

-Based on the fact that both visual memory and working memory are significantly related to reading comprehension as well as mathematics, my assumption is that at least one, but probably both these types of memories are causing your daughter to suffer academically.
+Based on the fact that both visual and working memory are significantly related to reading comprehension and mathematics, I assume that at least one, but probably both, these memory types are causing your daughter to suffer academically.

 Visual memory is a person’s ability to remember what he has seen.
 Various researchers have stated that as much as 80 percent of all learning takes place through the eye.
 Working memory refers to the ability to temporarily hold several facts or thoughts in memory while solving a problem or performing a task.

 For example, to solve an arithmetic problem like (3 X 3) + (4 X 2) in your head, you need to keep the intermediate results in mind (i.e., 3 X 3 = 9) to be able to solve the entire problem.
-Working memory is necessary when staying focused on a task and blocking out distractions.
-Dr. Susan Gathercole, a renowned expert from the University of York, calls working memory “the engine of learning” because it has shown to be the primary indicator of academic performance.
+Working memory is necessary when focusing on a task and blocking distractions.
+Dr. Susan Gathercole, a renowned expert from the University of York, calls working memory “the engine of learning” because it is the primary indicator of academic performance.

 The good news, however, is that memory is a skill that CAN be improved.
-Through training and practice, cognitive skills can be improved, strengthened, and enhanced, and Edublox’s Development Tutor, which I recommend for your daughter, is aimed at doing just that.
-This program improves, strenthens and enhances cognitive skills including visual and working memory.
-Try to do at least five sessions per week, and continue until her academics is on par.
+Through training and practice, cognitive skills can be developed, strengthened, and enhanced, and Edublox’s Development Tutor, which I recommend for your daughter, is aimed at doing just that.
+This program improves, strengthens, and enhances cognitive skills, including visual and working memory.
+Try to do at least five weekly sessions and continue until her academics are on par.

 Best wishes,